NicoaClemens/php-vocabtrainer/api/README.md

 # API

-REST API that powers the vocab trainer.
+REST API for the vocab trainer.

 ## Endpoints